 Valley of flowers offers the thrilling experience of trekking in monsoon

-Trekking in monsoon or travelling to any destination in the Himalayas is rarely possible.
-But a destination like Valley of flowers offers you a perfect opportunity of trekking in monsoon.
+Trekking in the monsoon or travelling to any destination in the Himalayas is rarely possible.
+But a destination like the Valley of flowers offers you a perfect opportunity of trekking in the monsoon.

-With so much beauty and thrill to offer, Valley of flowers is definitely the best monsoon destination.
+With so much beauty and thrill to offer, the Valley of flowers is the best monsoon destination.
 One must visit this place once in a lifetime.